 - Baker’s Secret Square Baking Pan – This pan is the perfect size for this recipe.
 It also works beautifully for making brownies and cake.

 If you make this Healthy Apple Cinnamon Granola Bars recipe, let me know!
-Rate it and leave a comment below, because I love hearing from you! 🙂
+Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 Healthy Apple Cinnamon Granola Bars